synclounge/synclounge/README.md

 ## How it works
 PlexTogether aims to keep multiple viewing sessions in sync regardless of whether the clients are in the same room or across the globe.
-To do this PlexTogether utilizes a middle-man server to communicate between each of PlexTogether clients.
+To do this PlexTogether utilizes a middle-man server to communicate between each of the PlexTogether clients.
 Users choose their Plex client, decide on a PlexTogether Server and Room name and join up.
 Your friends/family can do the same.
 Whoever joins the room first will become the host.

 The host has complete control over a room.
 Commands they send to their client will be sent through to other people in the room (Play, Pause, Seek etc).
 If the host starts playing something different, PlexTogether will search all of your available Plex Media Servers for an equiavalent copy, even if it is not from the same Plex Media Server as the Host.

 ## Features
 * Syncing between Plex Clients over the Internet
-* (NEW) PlexTogether Player
+* PlexTogether Player
 	* Plays content directly within PlexTogether.
 	* Built specifically for syncing.
 * Settings to tune PlexTogether to your environment